lazymaniac/codecompanion-reasoning.nvim/README.md

 User: "Use chain of thought to analyze this complex function"
 User: "Apply tree of thought reasoning to find the best refactoring approach"
 User: "Use the ask user tool to help me decide between these options"
+User: "Initialize project knowledge for this repo"
 ```

+### Commands

+- `:CodeCompanionChatHistory`: Browse all sessions.
+- `:CodeCompanionChatLast`: Restore the most recent session.
+- `:CodeCompanionProjectHistory`: Browse sessions scoped to current cwd.
+- `:CodeCompanionProjectKnowledge`: Open `.codecompanion/project-knowledge.md` if present.
+- `:CodeCompanionInitProjectKnowledge`: Queue instructions to initialize project knowledge in the current chat.
+- `:CodeCompanionRefreshSessionTitles`: Regenerate session titles in the background.

 ## Development